peru3232/FE15-CR6-Italien-Restaurant-with-Order/README.md

 # CR6 Ristorante Il Gambero Rosso
-Homepage for an restaurant with an dynamic shopping cart in Angular
+Homepage for an restaurant with an dynamic shopping cart in Angular (to run the project, Angular CLI must be installed - you can use e.g. node.js: https://nodejs.org/en/download/)

-To view the pages simply clone this repo, run `ng serve` in a terminal and open `http://localhost:4200/` like descripted in the auto-generated instructions below under 'Development server'
+To view the pages simply clone this repo, run `npm install -g @angular/cli` in a terminal inside the projects folder, later `ng serve` and open `http://localhost:4200/` like descripted in the auto-generated instructions below under 'Development server'

 This project was done as a solution to a end of the week project during my fullstack course at code factory.